 The provincial government mandates SAMA to conduct periodic revaluations of all Saskatchewan properties every four years to coincide with the change to a new base date.
-A full revaluation of all properties was completed province wide in 2017 using the 2015 base year.
+A full revaluation of all properties was completed province wide in 2017 using a 2015 base date.
 Provincial legislation requires municipalities to use these values when determining tax amounts for a property.

-In 2009 SAMA introduced SAMAView on its website.
-Now anyone can do an on-line search tool that allows general public access to property assessment information in municipalities where assessment services are provided by SAMA.
+SAMAView is an on-line search tool that allows general public access to property assessment information in municipalities where assessment services are provided by SAMA.

-Further information regarding Property Assessment and Taxation can be found on the sites below:
+Further information regarding Property Assessment and Taxation can be found on the site below: